RaghadKhaled/Food-text-classification-system/README.md

 ```
 npm init -y
 ```
-4. Add index.html,index.js and train.txt in the same folder. [check the supplement materials]
+4. Add index.html,index.js and train.txt in the same folder.
 5. Install the Node.js sandbox for the Machine learning algorithm (fasttext):
 ```
 npm install nodefasttext --save